 Denver, the Mile-High City, consistently ranks as one of the best places to live in the United States.
 Denver’s economy is rapidly growing and diversifying, with strengths in the aerospace, healthcare, financial tech, telecommunications, and IT-software sectors.
 Our region features a dry climate with 300 days of sunshine annually and surprisingly mild winters.
 The nearby Rocky Mountains provide beautiful views and abundant recreational opportunities year-round.
 The city of Denver is home to several major league sports teams, diverse neighborhoods, and strong cultural and food scenes.
 Situated in this vibrant metropolitan community, the University is committed to building and sustaining a culturally diverse faculty, staff, and student body.
 The Chancellor’s diversity statement can be viewed here: https://www.du.edu/equity.

-This full-time, benefitted position serves as Assistant Dean of Budget and Operations for the Morgridge College of Education and reports to the Dean.
-The Assistant Dean assists the Dean, Assistant Dean of Marketing and Enrollment, Associate Deans, and Department Chairs in managing the business operations of the College.
-This individual is responsible for overseeing the processing of the division's financial transactions; establishing financial policies and procedures; developing the division's budget; monitoring compliance regarding use of divisional resources; and providing financial tools and research to facilitate planning to ensure financial sustainability and growth.
-The position will supervise the HR Business Coordinator, Grants Administrator, Ricks/Fisher Schools Budget Officer, and the Grants and Accounting Specialist.
-In addition, the position holds a dotted-line relationship to the MCE Student Financial Services Advisor (financial aid).
+This full-time, benefitted position serves as Assistant Dean of Budget and Operations for the Morgridge College of Education and reports to the Dean, with a dotted line reporting relationship to the Provost’s Office and Controller’s Office.
+The Assistant Dean assists the Dean, Assistant Dean of Marketing and Enrollment, Associate Deans, Ricks School for Gifted Children, Fisher Early Learning Center, Research Centers, and Department Chairs in managing the business operations of the College.
+This individual is responsible for overseeing the processing of the division's financial transactions, establishing financial policies and procedures; developing the division's budget; monitoring compliance regarding use of divisional resources; and providing financial tools and research to facilitate planning to ensure financial sustainability and growth.
+This position will directly supervise the Director of Budget and Operations, the Grants and Contracts Manager, and the Manager of Business Operations for Ricks and Fisher.
+This position will also have 3 indirect reports within the Budget and Finance Office.
+In adddition, the Associate Director of Financial Aid who reports to the Assistant Dean of Enrollment and Marketing, will hold a dotted line reporting relationship to the Assistant Dean of Budget and Operations.

 In addition to following the University of Denver’s policies and procedures, principal responsibilities include, but are not limited to:

-- Work closely with the Deans in day-to-day management of the College and involved in strategic planning for the College.
+- Work closely with the Deans with day to day management of the College, involved in strategic planning for the College.

-- Responsible for recommending and implementing long-range strategic planning, goals, and growth predictions to meet strategic goals.
+- Responsible for recommending long-range strategic planning, goals, and growth predictions to the Dean.

 - Establish long-range financial objectives to meet strategic goals.